inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 ## DOCKER GENERAL INFO
 Docker is a set of Platform as a Service products that use OS level virtualization to deliver software in packages called containers.
 It uses client server architecture with communication via a REST API.

+### DOCKER IMAGES:
+- is a lightweight, stand-alone, and executable package that contains all the necessary code, libraries, dependencies, and configuration to run a piece of software. <br>
+- can be stored in public or private registries for sharing purposses.<br>
+- built using the Dockerfile.<br>

-### CONTAINERS:
+### DOCKER CONTAINERS:
+- is an instance of a docker image that is running as a process on a host system. <br>
-- encapsulate an application/ pipeline/ database/ process etc. and its dependencies along with a runtime environment, libraries, and configurations.<br>
+- encapsulate an application/ pipeline/ database/ process etc. and its dependencies, libraries, and configurations along with a runtime environment.<br>
-- share the host OS kernel and some syterm libraries.<br>
+- share the host OS kernel and some syterm libraries but still provide isolation.<br>
-- run as isolated processes on the host OS.<br>
-- multiple containers can be run on the same hardware.<br>
+- multiple containers can be run as isolated processes and managed independently on the same host OS.<br>
+- processes, filesystems, user and group IDs, networks, and resources are isolated between containers. <br>
+- can be easily created and destroyed without affecting the host or other containers.
+When a container is removed, all changes made to it during run time are lost. <br>

 ### ADVANTAGES:
 <table>
   <tr>
     <td><b>Reproducible</b></td>
-    <td>- the container contains the application/ service and all of its dependencies ensuring that it will run consitantly whereever it is deployed.<br> - it is particularly useful to recreate the dev environment locally on a developers machine so that they can work and test locally without having to deal with environnment issues (CI/CD)</td>
+    <td>- the container contains the application/ service and all of its dependencies ensuring that it will run consitantly whereever it is deployed.<br> - avoids environment issues when recreating the dev environment on a local machine for the purpose of experimenting and testing (CI/CD)</td>
   </tr>
   <tr>
     <td><b>Isolated</b></td>
-    <td>- process and resource isolation allows multiple applications or services to run on the same machine without conflict.</td>
+    <td>- allows multiple applications or services to run on the same machine without conflict.</td>
   </tr>
   <tr>
     <td><b>Portable</b></td>